 The First World War: Excerpts from the diary of Woodman Leonard

-Londoner Woodman Leonard commanded an artillery unit in the First World War and kept a diary of life on the Western Front and during several major battles.
-Sun Media is following excerpts of the diary each week.
+Londoner Woodman Leonard commanded an artillery unit in the First World War and kept a daily diary of life on the Western Front and during several major battles.
+Sun Media is publishing excerpts of the diary each week.

 Diary excerpts from the Great War

 Rather lazy about getting up, but after all, what does it matter under present conditions? . . .
 Laid out two new gun positions and looked over the ground for dugouts, mess, etc. Called at Brigade headquarters on the way back.
 Was surprised to learn that I was to take over the right group command tomorrow, as General T____ goes on leave . . . .
 Went back to wagon line for dinner.

 Up at 6.30, and by hard riding reach group Headquarters and found things considerably mixed up there, as the Boche had burst a few shells very close and the inmates cleared out in a mixed hurry.
 The Col. left at 10 a.m. and I took over . . .
 The Boche blew up a mine south of Hill 60 and I turned all available guns on that locality . . . .
 Message from infantry at 11.45 p.m. states that deserters from enemy say gas attack was to come off at 2 a.m. today.

 Had my blankets on a very fine canopied bed in what had been a beautifully furnished room.
 Nevertheless I hardly slept at all, with the firing and a cat, poor thing, who wanted to sleep at my feet.
 Had a late breakfast ....
 The 58th Battalion buried one of their officers in the wood behind the chateau during the p.m., which was impressive, as the guard presented arms as the corpse wrapped in a blanket, passed upon a stretcher.